Move to the Amsterdam Area

 Relocating to the Amsterdam Area

-It is always easier and quicker to arrange paperwork before you move away from home.
-Some people will require a visa to enter the Netherlands, and various residence permits require original documentation.
-When you eventually register with your local municipality, you’ll likely need to have official proof of identity, such as birth certificates, marriage certificates and other legal documents.
+It is always easier and quicker to arrange the paperwork before you move away from home.
+Relocating to the Netherlands requires different steps according to your personal situation.
+Some people will require a visa to enter the Netherlands, and when applying for a residence permit, you will require various original documents.
+Finally, when you eventually register with your local municipality, you’ll likely need to have official proof of identity, such as birth certificates, marriage certificates and other legal documents.

-Please note: in some cases legally translated documents may be requested, but even for materials already in English, all original documents must be officially authenticated.
+Please note: in some cases, legally translated documents may be requested, but even for materials already in English, all original documents must be officially authenticated.
+Find out more about legalisation of foreign documents for use in the Netherlands.

-Perhaps you’re moving to Amsterdam for a new job, but if not – or if you’re moving with a family member who is – familiarise yourself with the employment market in the city before your move.
-In particular, there are a wide variety of options available for international talent.
-If you are moving to Amsterdam with the intention of starting a company, be sure that you have the necessary residence and work permits.
+Perhaps you’re moving to Amsterdam for a new job, but if not – or if you’re moving with a family member who is moving for work – familiarise yourself with the employment market in the city before your move.
+There is a wide variety of options available for international talent.
+Research expat jobs in the Netherlands and get familiar with the local job boards.
+If you’re moving to Amsterdam with the intention of starting a company, be sure that you have the necessary residence and work permits.

-Finding the right house before moving to a new country can be especially tricky.
-Before you move to Amsterdam, begin with a little research.
-Check out the variety of options for house and apartment rentals advertised online.
+Finding the right home before moving to a new country can be especially tricky.
+Before you move to the Amsterdam Area, begin with a little research.
+Check out the options for house and apartment rentals advertised online.
 When arranging a short-stay property for the first month or two, it’s certainly handy to find somewhere near your desired neighbourhood or place of work, but Amsterdam is small enough that this isn’t essential.

 5. Import your car